google-research/proteinfer/README.md

 ## Usage instructions

-Go to https://google-research.github.io/proteinfer/ to use an interactive demo in your browser, and read the related paper.

-Or if you're interested in the command line interface instead, see below.

 ### Install gcloud on your local machine if you don't have it installed
 ```
 sudo apt install -y google-cloud-sdk